 Along the route, you can see many places where the road remains intact and others where it’s destroyed given its violent history.

-“We know that the Romans they destroyed Jerusalem and if you were to find everything intact it wouldn’t seem like much of a destruction,” Orenstein said.
+“We know that the Romans they destroyed Jerusalem and if you were to find everything intact it wouldn’t seem like much of destruction,” Orenstein said.

 Among the discovered treasures are small coins minted during the Great (Jewish) Revolt before the Romans destroyed the Temple and Jerusalem in 70 AD.